-HHS provides services to Texas women such as preventing unintended pregnancies, nurturing healthier pregnancies, fighting domestic violence, and taking care of children.
+HHS provides services to Texas women such as aiding in preventing unintended pregnancies, nurturing healthier pregnancies, addressing domestic violence and taking care of children.
 Texans also can apply for insurance for their children through Children's Health Insurance Program and Medicaid.

-- Alternatives to Abortion program provides low-income pregnancy women with pregnancy and parenting information and supports.
+- Alternatives to Abortion program provides low-income pregnant women with pregnancy and parenting information and supports.

-- Healthy Texas Women offers women's health and family planning services at no cost to eligible, low-income women such as woman’s health exams, health screenings, and birth control.
-They also provide breast and cervical cancer screening to qualified women.
+- Healthy Texas Women offers women's health and family planning services at no cost to eligible, low-income women such as women's health exams, health screenings and birth control.
+Breast and cervical cancer screening is also available to qualified women.

-- Women, Infants and Children Program (WIC) is a health and nutrition program that help improve the diets of infants and children as well as pregnant, postpartum and breastfeeding women.
+- WIC (Women, Infants and Children Program) is a health and nutrition program that helps improve the diets of infants and children as well as pregnant, postpartum and breastfeeding women.